Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 Initially, all encryption algorithms only involve one key, so both encryption and decryption could only be performed  with this one key, and such process is called symmetric encryption.
 However, the application scenarios of symmetric encryption are limited, thus, asymmetric encryption algorithms were created to expand the application range of encryption algorithms.
 The asymmetric encryption algorithms use a pair of keys, which consist of a  public key and a private key.
 Everyone could view the public key, but this characteristic will not affect its security adversely.
 The private key needs to be kept by the holder of that pair of keys and  he/she should avoid  disclosing it to other people.
 One classic application of asymmetric encryption is the digital signature.
 For example, if Alice wants to send a file to Bob, she could sign the file with her private key so that Bob can check if a malicious third party has modified the file during the transmission.
 And after Bob received that file, he could use Alice's previously disclosed public key to verify whether the file was sent and signed by Alice, and whether it had never been modified by others during the transmission.

 ### 1.4 When you use Metamask to register an Ethereum account, in addition to the public and private keys,  a unique address will also be generated.
-And when you initiate a transaction on the chain, the identities of both parties to the transaction are represented by their respective addresses, which are published on the blockchain .
+And when you initiate a transaction on the chain, the identities of both parties to the transaction are represented by their respective addresses, which are published on the blockchain.
 Do you think addresses should be protected as privacy?

 A. Yes